memphisdev/save-zakar-hackathon/The scenario.md

 Your goal is to come up with tools for reliably detecting wildfires from these data before the official fire notifications arrive.
 As mentioned in the previous paragraph.

 ## The Data
-You will be able to receive the messages in real time from Memphis.dev stations using one of the Memphis.dev client SDKs.
+You will be able to receive the messages in real-time from Memphis.dev stations using one of the Memphis.dev client SDKs.
 Similarly, early warnings will be sent to another Memphis.dev station.

 Temperature readings are available from the `zakar-temperature-readings` station and look like so: